Rental growth in the UK slowed last year, but it’s set to rise again in 2017.

-Rental costs in the rest of England are up 2%, taking the average to £749, whilst London continues on its downward spiral.
-The East Midlands saw the biggest annual rise at 2.6%, followed by the North West at 2.03% and Yorkshire and Humberside is up 1.67%.
+Rental costs in the rest of England are up 2%, taking the average to £749, while London continues on its downward spiral.
+The East Midlands saw the most significant annual rise at 2.6%, followed by the North West at 2.03% and Yorkshire and Humberside is up 1.67%.
 All of these regions have seen rent prices grow at the fastest pace for at least five years.

 It is thought that tighter affordability lending controls for buy-to-let borrowers from next month and the removal of mortgage interest tax relief later in the year look likely to restrict the supply of rental housing in 2017.
 As a result of this, rents are expected to rise faster than the pace of inflation next year, with growth likely to triple by the end of 2017.